![]() |

-The Longevity of Information Technology (IT) Skills |
+Skill Longevity in Information Technology (IT)

 In the early 1990s I spent a lot of time mentoring and training people in object technology.
-In the late 1990s and early 2000s my focus shifted to mentoring people in agile software development techniques and the Unified Process.
-Now my focus is on mentoring and coaching people in disciplined agile delivery and in strategies to scale agile.
+From the late 1990s onwards my focus shifted to teaching and coaching people in agile ways of thinking (WoT) and ways of working (WoT).
 One of the realizations that I’ve come to, depicted in Figure 1, is that any given skill has an expected period of time for which it is in demand.
 My experience is that platform-specific skills, such as C# or Java programming skills, will be in high demand over a period of five-to-ten years and then will dwindle in popularity as new platforms being to dominate.
 Of course some platforms, such as Ruby, are more volatile and as a result the skills required evolve dramatically every few years.
-This isn't to say that you still won't be gainfully employed as a Java programmer for more than 10 years, it's just that you likely won't be paid as much, or be in as much demand, as people who have skills developing on a newer platform.
+This isn’t to say that you still won’t be gainfully employed as a Java programmer for more than 10 years, it’s just that you likely won’t be paid as much, or be in as much demand, as people who have skills developing on a newer platform.
 When I first wrote about this concept in 1997 in More Process Patterns C++ and Java were leading languages: C++ was declining in popularity and Java was clearly gaining.
 In 2005, C++ was an important but mature niche platform and Java programmers effectively had commodity skills.
 C# was in ascendancy and programmers with C# experience were clearly sought after.
-Now, in December 2012, C++ and Java are considered mature, C# is a commodity skill, and Big Data skills are in the ascendancy. |
+In December 2012, C++ and Java are considered mature, C# is a commodity skill, and Big Data skills were in the ascendancy.

 Figure 1.
 The longevity of skills.